 Income tax expense was \$81 million and \$65 million in the three-month periods ended September 30, 2015 and 2014, respectively, and \$219 million and \$79 million in the nine-month periods ended September 30, 2015 and 2014, respectively.
-Income tax expense as a percentage of earnings before income taxes was 34% and 38% for the three-month periods ended September 30, 2015 and 2014, respectively, and 34% and 33% for the nine-month periods ended September 30, 2015 and 2014, respectively, and 34% and 33% for the nine-month periods ended September 30, 2015 and 2014, respectively, and 34% and 33% for the nine-month periods ended September 30, 2015 and 2014, respectively, and 34% and 33% for the nine-month periods ended in ultimate income tax liability and changes in the characteristics of net earnings, such as the weighting of operating income versus investment income.
+Income tax expense as a percentage of earnings before income taxes was 34% and 38% for the three-month periods ended September 30, 2015 and 2014, respectively, and 34% and 33% for the nine-month periods ended September 30, 2015 and 2014, respectively.
+Income taxes as a percentage of earnings (loss) before income taxes fluctuates depending on our estimate of ultimate income tax liability and changes in the characteristics of net earnings, such as the weighting of operating income versus investment income.
 Included in income tax expense in the nine-months ended September 30, 2014 is a \$12 million income tax benefit related to our portion of \$35 million equity in losses recorded during the period related to our minority investment in Ceridian.